QUOTE & BOOK

 Arrivals to Guernsey

 The States of Guernsey require you to fill out their online Travel Tracker form within 2 days of your departure.
-And, depending on your travel history, you will need to self-isolate on arrival into Guernsey for 14 days.
+And, depending on your travel history, you will need to self-isolate on arrival into Guernsey.
 Click here to fill out the form.

 For the latest on how the States has categorised countries and UK regions, and what it means for your arrival, please click here.

 On arrival, the States will test you for coronavirus at the ferry terminal.
-More information, including videos to help you prepare for your arrival, please click here.
+For more information, including videos to help you prepare for your arrival, please click here.

 Arrivals to Jersey

-Before your departure, you will be asked to fill in an online registration form which also includes a declaration of health.
+Before your departure, you will be asked to fill in a short online registration form.
+Click here.